In this article we will talk about reactive abuse, the signs you may be a victim of it, and how to respond.

 The public record likely shows evidence of the reactive abuse but not the history of abuse that created it.

-Signs You’re a Victim of Reactive Abuse
+Signs You May Be a Victim of Reactive Abuse

 Because reactive abuse gives evidence of abusive behavior on both sides, it can be difficult to accept that you are a victim.